top of page

 Tickets: $50

-All proceeds directly support Garrison Art Center’s exhibitions, educational programs, and community outreach initiatives.
+All proceeds directly benefit Garrison Art Center’s exhibitions, educational programs, and community outreach.

-Don’t miss this moving event and opportunity to support creativity as a path to change.
+Don’t miss this moving experience — and the chance to see how creativity can be a catalyst for change.

 NYSCA Logo - Black.png